 No fees no permits required

-Best months are June, July, August and September.
-Ski-mountaineering: from the end of February to the end of May
+Mountaineering: best months are June, July, August and September.

 "Il grande libro dei 4000" Marco Romelli, Valentino Cividini - Idea Montagna Editore, 2015